nerdmr/Shelper/README.md

 ## Overview

 Shelper (Shell + Helper) is a command-line tool that provides terminal commands based on user input optimized for MacOS.
-It uses OpenAI's GPT-XX model to generate commands and can copy the generated command to the clipboard making it ready to be pasted and used in a subsequent command.
+It uses OpenAI's GPT-XX model to generate commands and can execute the generated command.

 ## Install